chrisnguyn/google-drive-mockup/README.md

 1. User authentication (be able register with an email / password)
 2. Suggested tags with image recognition on uploading files (using OpenCV)
 3. Have ephemeral based file sharing sessions with friends (using some socket magic)
+4. Use lightbox to open images from the main page instead of opening it in a new tab

 ## Miscellaneous